Story by Sarah Sabatke ♦ Illustrations by Claire Richardson

 Mizzou Student Suicide Prevention Coalition:

 We are not licensed mental health professionals, but if someone reaches out to us, we will get them connected with a licensed professional.
-The Counseling Center and the Student Health Center’s Behavioral Health Services are both amazing resources.
-Both centers offer a specific number of appointments per semester that are covered by student fees.
+The Counseling Center is an amazing resource.
 Students can follow MSSPC on Instagram and Facebook for mental health-related content and to stay updated on our events.

 Active Minds is a student-run organization focusing on mental health awareness, education and advocacy.
 The organization coordinates a variety of events throughout the year to combat the stigma surrounding mental health and employs peer outreach to provide valuable information to students, including connecting them with relevant campus resources.